 Some of my friends on Facebook have been sharing ten books that had an impact on them, so I thought I’d get in on the trend.
 I nearly didn’t, because the truth is that I find it hard to finish a book.

 I’m not a great reader (that surprises some people), and it amazes me how quickly some people can read piles of books.
 If the writing is particularly dense I have to read it slowly or read it several times.
 Sometimes the problem is that the writer thinks he’s saying something really profound and I don’t see it, so I look really hard to find it, only to end up realising that he has simply overestimated himself (it’s usually a he) and there’s nothing of interest to find.
 The upshot of the way I read, I think, is that I come away really understanding what I’ve read, but the downside is that I don’t get a huge amount of reading done – certainly not as much as I’d like to.
 Plus, a book has to really hold my interest.
+For more information about books visit here.
 If a book engages me then things are different and I can go through it pretty quickly, but I’m just not committed enough to stick it out if the writing is too dull.
 My attention span shrinks to nothing.
 That’s partly why so much of my learning in the issues that interest me has come not from reading long books but from following the conversation in journal articles and essays.

 Anyway – here’s my list.
 Remember, these aren’t necessarily my favourite books, nor are they necessarily books I would agree with in any detail now.
 These are just books that I remember having an impact on me.
 I wasn’t certain of the order in which they should go, so consider the ranks to be approximate.